 Brian MacDonald is President and Chief Executive Officer, and is a director of CDK Global Inc., a leading global provider of integrated information technology and digital marketing solutions to the automotive retail and adjacent industries.
-Prior to joining CDK Global, Inc., Mr. MacDonald served as Chief Executive Officer and President of Hertz Equipment Rental Corporation and served as Interim Chief Executive Officer of ETP Holdco Corporation, an entity formed following Energy Transfer Partners' acquisition of Sunoco Inc., where Mr. MacDonald had served as Chairman, President and Chief Executive Officer.
+Prior to joining CDK Global, Inc., Mr. MacDonald served as Chief Executive Officer and President of Hertz Equipment Rental Corporation and served as Interim Chief Executive Officer of Hertz Corporation.
+Mr. MacDonald previously served as President and Chief Executive Officer of ETP Holdco Corporation, an entity formed following Energy Transfer Partners' acquisition of Sunoco Inc., where Mr. MacDonald had served as Chairman, President and Chief Executive Officer.
 He was the Chief Financial Officer at Sunoco Inc. and held senior financial roles at Dell Inc. Prior to Dell Inc., Mr. MacDonald spent more than 13 years in several financial management roles at General Motors Corporation in North America, Asia and Europe.
 He previously served on the board of directors for Computer Sciences Corporation L.P.
 Mr. MacDonald holds a MBA from McGill University and a bachelor's of science from Mount Allison University.

-Suncor Board and Board Standing Committees Meeting Attendance Meeting Attendance Annual Meeting Voting Results Other Public Company Boards Board of Directors 10 of 10 10 of 10 100% Votes in Favour None Audit 8 of 8 100% 2023 98.6 3% Governance (Chair) 5 of 5 100% 2022 96.5 2% Common Shares and Share Units Held as at December 31, 2023 Common Shares (3) DSUs (4) Total Common Shares and DSUs Total \ of Com Shares DSUs s and Share Ownership Target Compliance or Compliance Date (6) 1 3 000 64 803 77 803 3 302 737 Target Met at 4.1 x
+Suncor Board and Board Standing Committees Meeting Attendance Meeting Attendance Annual Meeting Voting Results Other Public Company Boards Board of Directors 10 of 10 100% Year Year Votes in Favour None Audit 8 of 8 100% 2023 98.6 3% Governance (Chair) 5 of 5 100% 2022 96.5 2% Common Shares and Share Units Held as at December 31, 2023 Common Shares (3) Total Common Shares and DSUs Total V of Com Shares DSUs (s and Share Ownership Target Compliance or Compliance Date (6) 1 3 000 64 803 77 803 3 302 737 Target Met at 4.1 x